iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> I barely go outside, so all it did was eat my battery throughout the day.
+Even if I went outside, I never got a notification from the app.<br> :date: __2020-07-04 11:08:43__

+> This app is a terrible battery drain.
+I had to uninstall to keep battery more than a few hours.<br> :date: __2020-06-29 19:45:55__

 > Anybody else have to uninstall this app cause it makes your phone glitchy and kills the battery?<br> :date: __2020-06-23 15:02:58__